 Since 2013, BE Group has made calculations of carbon dioxide emissions according to the recommendations in the Greenhouse Gas Protocol, GHG Scope 1-2.
-Calculations indicate that the Group in total had CO2 emissions of 9 kilo per sold ton (8,5) in 2020 which is a decrease in emissions by around 60 percent compared to the base year of 2013 but an increase compared to last year.
-The deterioration is because the tonnage handled decreased during the year, but the need for heating at the facilities remained the same and that all thermal energy is still not carbon-dioxide free.
+The calculations show that the Group had $\rm CO_2$ emissions of 8.1 kg per ton sold (9.0) in total in 2021, which is a decrease of about 63% compared with the start-up year 2013.
+The decrease in 2021 is mainly attributable to the increased tonnage.

-BE Group's total energy consumption amounted to 77 kWh/ton (80) during the year.
-Carbon dioxide emissions from in-house operations are reduced through greater use of fossil-free energy carriers, such as electricity, biogas and district heating, and by a more efficient energy consumption.
-Consumption is affected by the delivery volumes and production activities (material processing and service), which are most energy intensive.
+BE Group's total energy consumption amounted to 74 kWh/ton sold (77) during the year.
+Carbon dioxide emissions from in-house operations are reduced through greater use of fossil-free energy carriers, such as electricity, biogas and district heating, and by the streamlining of energy consumption.
+Energy consumption is affected by the delivery volumes and it is primarily production activities (material processing and service), which are energy intensive.
 Warehousing in itself is less energy intensive.